-There appear to be two basic ways of comprehending that another's interest is in concert with ones own interest.17 One way is to believe that the other has a sufficient interest in our well being that we are confident they will act in our interest (along some dimensions).
+There appear to be two basic ways of comprehending that another's interest is in concert with ones own interest.
+One way is to believe that the other has a sufficient interest in our well being that we are confident they will act in our interest (along some dimensions).
 Families and kin relations are an obvious case.
-So, too, are the interests of a crime lord who claims a large share of his minions income, enough so that both sides can believe that the crime lord will act in the minions interests (within certain parameters).
+So, too, are the interests of a crime lord who claims a large share of his minion's income, enough so that both sides can believe that the crime lord will act in the minion's interests (within certain parameters).
 The other way to form beliefs about others occurs when we perceive constraints on other individuals that influence their interests and lead to predictable behavior.
 For example, we may believe that others will not act in proscribed or illegal ways because of the threat of legal sanction or physical punishment create an interest in acting legally.
-The perceived interest of people we don't know enables us to believe they will act predictably (on certain margins).18 The first way of comprehending interests entails personal interaction, the second can function with or without personal knowledge.
+The perceived interest of people we don't know enables us to believe they will act predictably (on certain margins).
+The first way of comprehending interests entails personal interaction, the second can function with or without personal knowledge.
 Trust in anonymous relationships must be based on the second type of comprehending interest.
 Interests in cooperating with another occurs either when we believe, rightly or wrongly, that the interests of the other person are aligned appropriately with our own or we can confidently predict what other people's interests are in a given social situation.
 Coordinated social activity is, therefore, the result of interest formation.

-North, Wallis, and Weingast ask how is it possible to create social arrangements that limit the use of violence in groups larger a hunter-gatherer band.
+North, Wallis, and Weingast ask how is it possible to create social arrangements that limit the use of violence in groups larger than a hunter-gatherer band.
 They begin their analysis with a world in which individuals base trust on personal interaction, and show how, in a world where violence is a viable option that cannot credibly be deterred by a third-party (like the state), some individuals can deal with dangerous and potentially violent individuals with some degree of confidence.
-They begin with specialists in violence, who mistrust one another, and will not lay down their arms and coexist because they believe such behavior will lead the other specialist to destroy or enslave them.
-Armed conflict is the equilibrium outcome.
-The NWW solution, in simple terms, is for the violence specialists agree to divide the land, labor, and capital in their world between themselves and agree to enforce each other's privileged access to their resources.
-If the value of the rents they earn from their privileges are large enough under conditions of peace rather than violence, each specialist can credibly believe that the other will not fight.
-The specialists remain armed and dangerous and can credibly threaten the labor around them to ensure each other's rights.